How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 “Allow Copy – Select & Enable Right Click” is a popular Chrome extension with over 900K users.
 It lets you enable context menus on restricted websites and copy options for all pages when a website doesn’t allow right-click menus.

-I’m going to test this addon, and this site doesn’t allow right clicks.
-Also, I can’t use shortcuts and can’t drag and drop images.
+I’m going to test this add-on, and this site doesn’t allow right clicks.
+And I can’t use shortcuts and can’t drag images.
+So, I’ve installed the “Allow Copy” Chrome extension and enabled the option “Enable Copy.”

-Yeah, that works; you can see it here:
+It works; you can see it here:

 3. Using Reading Mode In Your Browser